Gibraltar: Contemporary history

 On 31 January 2020, the UK left the European Union, and Gibraltar consequently did the same.
 During the transition phase set out in the Brexit withdrawal agreement, Gibraltar's relationship with the EU remained unchanged until the end of 2020, when it was replaced by the EU–UK Trade and Cooperation Agreement.
 On 31 December 2020, the UK and Spain agreed in principle on a framework for Gibraltar to participate in the Schengen Area to avoid a hard border with Spain after years of negotiations.
-On 11 June 2025, a deal was signed which established an open border and joint passport controls at Gibraltar International Airport, measures designed to facilitate easier travel and daily crossings.
-Despite these arrangements, the UK reaffirmed that Gibraltar remains British sovereign territory, preserving the existing status despite practical changes on the ground.

 In 2022, Gibraltar launched a bid for city status as part of the Platinum Jubilee Civic Honours.
 The bid was refused, but when researchers looked through the National Archives, they found that it had already been recognised as a city by Queen Victoria in 1842.
 The status came into force on 29 August 2022.

+On 11 June 2025, a deal was signed which established an open border and joint passport controls at Gibraltar International Airport, measures designed to facilitate easier travel and daily crossings.
+Despite these arrangements, the UK reaffirmed that Gibraltar remains British sovereign territory, preserving the existing status despite practical changes on the ground.
+The agreement was later formalised on 14 July 2026, when the UK, Spain, Gibraltar and the European Union signed a treaty in Brussels removing routine border controls at the Gibraltar–Spain frontier and enabling Gibraltar's participation in the Schengen Area and the European Union Customs Union.